fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 * ``fsiAnyCpu.exe`` running on .NET Framework as either 64-bit or 32-bit
 * ``fsc.exe`` running on .NET Framework as either 64-bit or 32-bit
 * ``devenv.exe`` running on .NET Framework 32-bit
+* The host process used by JetBrains Rider

-and indeed any context that uses ``FSharp.Compiler.Service.dll`` as either netstandard 2.0 or .NET Framework component.
+and indeed any context that uses ``FSharp.Compiler.Service.dll`` as either a netstandard 2.0 or a .NET Framework component.

 Recent PRs in the Type Provider SDK repo (e.g. https://github.com/fsprojects/FSharp.TypeProviders.SDK/pull/139) are a big step towards completing our type provider story for .NET Core.
 With this work, properly written TPDTCs using the latest version of the TPSDK now _always_ produce target code for the **target** reference assemblies being used by the compilation.
 This applies to both generative and erasing type providers.